shopware/shopware/UPGRADE-6.1.md

   </sw-colorpicker>
   ```

-* **Important Change:** The Shopping Experiences data handling has changed.
+* The Shopping Experiences data handling has changed.
 To get an entity resolved in an element you now need to configure a configfield like this:
 ```
     product: {
         source: 'static',